 Two primary theories

 Theories abound regarding the identity of the Boy in the Box and what happened to him.
-Some believe he was the child of carnival workers, while others theorize he was raised as a girl.
-However, there are two theories that have received the most focus.
-While one has since been debunked through DNA testing, the other has not.
+Some believed he was the child of carnival workers, while others theorized he was raised as a girl.
+However, two theories received the most focus.

 Those who support this theory believe the boy’s death was an accident caused by Nicoletti’s family not wanting the community to know she’d given birth outside of marriage.
 While this angle was looked into numerous times over the course of the investigation, no evidence was found to support it.
 As well, DNA testing later proved the child was not Nicoletti’s son.